Table of contents

 Conclusion

-In summary, the use of ORM (Spring-Daa/JPA/Hibernate) abstracts us from the database trying to simplify our work as much as possible, but the development of software that communicates with a database requires many Optimization cases that do not fit quite well with simplification.
-And without these optimizations the developments that are made quickly thanks to abstraction cause serious problems of memory and overall performance during maintenance.
+In short, the use of ORM (Spring-Daa / JPA / Hibernate) abstracts us from the database in an attempt to simplify our work as much as possible, but the development of software that communicates with a database often requires optimisations that do not go well with simplification.
+And without these optimisations, developments that are carried out quickly thanks to asbtraction cause serious memory and general performance problems during maintenance.

-The best tool that can be used during development with JPA / Hibernate is to enable SQL logging, direct inspection of queries, and understand why our ORM executes them, and in case of doubt, dig up a DBA that you surely know what happens.
+The best tool to use during development with JPA/Hibernate is to enable direct inspection of queries from the SQL log, and understand why our ORM executes them, and if in doubt, dig up a DBA who knows what’s going on.